top of page

 4. Better Odds of Standing Out

 At some programs, students may access leadership roles, clubs, internships, and visibility more easily than at ultra-competitive campuses.
+That matters because opportunity often follows involvement.

 What Is the T20?